sindhunaydu/meeting-in-progress/README.md

 - led_test.py
 - button_test.py

+The numbering of LEDs (took a while to figure that out),

+* add table

 Finally I executed the following command to run button_test.py and activated the LED meeting-in-progress project,

 `sudo python3 button_test.py`